 Challenges In Creating an Asset Registry

-Despite being a useful practice, creating and maintaining an asset registry can be a strenuous task.
+Despite being a useful practice, creating and asset management in manufacturing can be a strenuous task.
 Most of the information associated with assets is dynamic.
 Using pen and paper or spreadsheets for constantly shifting data creates more chances of data inaccuracies.